sehnoh/demoapp-testing/README.md

 against an environment made to resemble production to any test that uses a resource (like a database or queue) that isn't mocked out.

-> __Note:__
-Ideally, we should keep the integration tests separated from the unit tests and should not run along with the unit tests.
-We can do that by using a different profile to only run the integration tests.
-A couple of reasons for doing this could be that the integration tests are time-consuming and might need an actual database to execute.

 ## Unit Testing with JUnit